Dental Fillings

 Here's a basic explanation of the distinctions between fillings and inlays/onlays,

-Fillings are direct restorations.
-Dental fillings are used to heal minor to medium-sized cavities caused by tooth decay.
+Fillings are direct restorations are used to heal minor to medium-sized cavities caused by tooth decay.
 The decayed section of the tooth is removed and the remaining space is filled with a suitable dental material, such as amalgam, composite resin or glass ionomer.
 Fillings are usually inserted directly into the prepared cavity in the tooth and molded to restore its natural shapes.

 Inlays and onlays are indirect restorations created in a dental laboratory and adhered to the tooth surface.
 They are used to repair teeth with larger cavities or more severe damage that standard fillings cannot adequately cure.
 Inlays are intended to fit within the cusps (raised points) of the tooth, whereas onlays cover one or more cusps or the entire biting surface.